 Your visual identity is meant to help you communicate effectively in many use cases.
 As such, you need to give your designers the tools they need to create on-brand content, no matter the medium.
 If you don’t provide these guidelines (and leave them to their own devices), you’re sure to end up with inconsistent content.

-You might not need an encyclopedia-thick brand bible for your lean startup, but it’s important to give your team guidelines for the basics, including:
+The Fix: You might not need an encyclopedia-thick brand bible for your lean startup, but it’s important to give your team guidelines for the basics, including:

 - Fonts and typography

 - Web design

 A good brand identity isn’t just robust; it features intuitive design.
 Indecipherable favicons, unresponsive websites, low-res images—these are the types of things that can make people turn away (and degrade your brand experience).

 The Fix: Whether you’re designing your logo or your website, consider various use cases and user experiences.
 Will your logo render well as a small social profile pic?
 Is that new interactive infographic mobile-responsive?
 These are the crucial questions to ask.

 Mistake 5: Inconsistent Elements